smartgeber Logo

 How Often Should You Turn Your Pumpkins?

-When it comes to turning pumpkins, moderation is key.
-It's generally recommended to turn them every two weeks.
-This frequency allows you to adjust their position without causing undue stress to the plant.
-Be gentle when turning pumpkins to avoid damaging the vine or the pumpkin itself.
+Turning pumpkins doesn't need to be a daily task.
+Generally, turning them once every one to two weeks is sufficient.
+This frequency allows the pumpkin to adjust to its new position without causing stress to the plant.
+Be gentle when turning to avoid damaging the vine or the pumpkin itself.

 Risks of Turning Pumpkins Too Frequently